1. Overview

 Probation

-Full details of the quality adjustments can be found in Quality adjustment of public service public order and safety output: current method.
+Full details of the quality adjustments can be found in our article Quality adjustment of public service public order and safety output: current method.

-Quality adjustments are not applied to fire protection or county courts services, which deliver civil cases, as they are deemed to have different outcomes to the criminal justice elements.
+Quality adjustments are not applied to fire protection services, county courts, or the civil component of legal aid.
+As these all deliver civil cases, they are deemed to have different outcomes to the criminal justice elements.

 The recidivism adjustment